breadoliveoilsalt/TINNDARPiOS/README.md

 # Known Issues

+- Waking up the backend API: Heroku hosts the backend API for TINNDÅRP.
+Heroku's free hosting service puts the API to sleep after a certain period of inactivity.
+TINNDÅRP is designed to make sure the API is awake as it loads up on an iOS device.
+Any long-ish period of time looking at the TINNDÅRP logo as the app loads up should be attributable to waking up the API and awaiting confirmation that it is awake.

-- Formatting: The app was styled primarily using a simulated iPhone 8.
-If the styling looks off in an iOS Simulator, try loading an iPhone 8.
-The styling might look a bit off in the virtual Android device described above.
+- Formatting: TINNDÅRP looks best on a smaller screen, like the iPhone 8, instead of an iPhone 11.
+An iPhone 8 is the suggested device if you open TINNDÅRP on an iOS Simulator.
+The styling might look a bit off in the virtual Android device described above, due to differences between iOS and Android devices.

 - Use of AsyncStorage and Jest warnings: For saving JSON Web Tokens locally, the app relies on the AsyncStorage module, as described in the [Expo docs](https://docs.expo.io/versions/latest/react-native/asyncstorage/).
 This requires importing AsyncStorage from React Native directly, but according to the React Native docs, AsyncStorage is depreciated with respect to the React Native core library and [must be imported from the React Native community](https://github.com/react-native-community/async-storage).
 As a result, you may see warnings when you run unit tests with Jest (via `yarn test`), such as this: